 Before You Start

-Prior to importing any data, or in fact, dealing with live evidence, please ensure you have read the following chapters.
+Prior to extracting any data, or in fact, dealing with live evidence, please ensure you have read the following chapters:

 - Installing a Licence Key File

 We have provided a practice image to allow you to see how HstEx works; it is recommended you become familiar with the software through using the sample image and running HstEx against your own disk before accessing live evidence.